Ahmed291005/ReqPilot/Project_Report.md

 ## 2. Abstract

 The traditional process of software requirement engineering is often complex, time-consuming, and prone to human error, forming a significant bottleneck in the Software Development Life Cycle (SDLC).
-ReqArchitect is a modern web application designed to address these challenges by leveraging the power of large language models.
+ReqPilot is a modern web application designed to address these challenges by leveraging the power of large language models.
 Built with Next.js and Google's Gemini models via the Genkit framework, this project introduces an intelligent chatbot that acts as an AI business analyst.
 It engages users in a natural conversation to elicit, refine, and document software requirements.
 The system automates the classification of requirements, generation of user stories, and identification of key stakeholders, culminating in a comprehensive, exportable project report.
-ReqArchitect aims to democratize the requirement-gathering process, making it faster, more collaborative, and more efficient for technical and non-technical stakeholders alike.
+ReqPilot aims to democratize the requirement-gathering process, making it faster, more collaborative, and more efficient for technical and non-technical stakeholders alike.

 ---